 Patagonia Men's Isthmus Parka

-- Two-way center-front zipper and external storm flap secured with hidden snap closure
+- The two-way center-front zipper has an external storm flap that secures with a hidden snap closure

-- Two chest pockets with flaps and hidden snaps, two lower top-loading pockets with flaps and hidden snaps, two side-entry handwarmer pockets; internal zippered left-chest pocket
+- Two chest pockets, two lower top-loading pockets (both with flaps and hidden snaps), side-entry handwarmer pockets and an internal zippered left-chest pocket

-- Removable hood is lined with warm high-pile fleece
+- The removable hood is lined with warm high-pile fleece to trap your warmth

 - 972 g (34.3 oz)